 We believe everyone should have access to financial services.
-By offering basic and affordable life and supplemental health insurance to families in underserved, lower-middle, and middle-income markets, we help prepare them for the unexpected.
+By offering basic and affordable life and supplemental health insurance in underserved, lower to middle-income markets, we help prepare them for the unexpected.
 Our products are designed to be accessible to this market through a diversified distribution platform and a simplified underwriting process.

-Since our inception, Globe Life has focused on long-term stability to fulfill our financial promises to our customers and has a history of both strong and solid operating performance.
-With more than 16 million policyholders, the Globe Life family of companies issues more individual life insurance and has more policies in force than any other life insurance company in the country.
+Since our inception, Globe Life has focused on long-term stability to fulfill our financial promises to our customers and has a history of strong operating performance.
+The Globe Life family of companies issues more individual life insurance policies and has more policyholders than any other life insurance company in the country, with more than 16.8 million policies in force.

-S&P Global Market Intelligence 2021; excluding reinsurance companies.
+S&P Global Market Intelligence 2022; excluding reinsurance companies.